haralwit/pu-afkforum/README.md

 ## Motivation

 The idea of creating this application was to facilitate a place where gamers could share their achievements, in addition to discuss and ask questions to relevant gaming topics.
-The contributors of this project was tasked by the product owner to make a forum.
+The motivation for the project was primarily based on the request from our customer to create a meeting place, primarily for Norwegian Gamers.
-The contributors of this project was motivated and inspired by their experience with several gaming forums to create their own forum
-The experience with several gaming forums, motivated and inspired contributors of this project to create a forum, in an attempt to improve the forum idea with adding more suitable functionalites.
+Motivated and inspired by previous experience with other forums, we wanted to improve the forum idea by adding additional functionality.

 ## Features
 Make your own account to get access to special features such as